Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Travellers who are feeling a little more adventurous should dig a bit deeper for the real culinary gems.
 They won't struggle to find them, as Tallinn is a small city and easily traversed by foot.
 Some local favourites include a traditional and exquisite beef stroganoff, zavarka (Russian black tea), ikra krasnaya (red caviar) and eye-watering vodka.

-Tallinn's fairly extensive public transport network is made up of trains, trams, buses and a ferry, meaning visitors have a number of ways to get around.
+Tallinn's fairly extensive public transport network is made up of trains and trams, buses and a ferry, meaning visitors have a number of ways to get around.
 Buses are the backbone of Tallinn's transport network and can take visitors virtually anywhere in the city.
 Generally, bus services run between 5.30am and midnight.

 The tram network only covers the central area of the city, while trolley buses connect western areas of Tallinn to the city centre.
 Those who want to travel in comfort can use taxis, which are readily available in the city centre.
 However, tourists would be wise to ask their hotels to a recommend a taxi operator, as scams on unsuspecting foreigners are common.
+Taxi booking apps such as Bolt and Uber are also options.

 Steeped in history and a rich cultural heritage, Tallinn is a sightseer's paradise and a great place to explore on foot or by bus.
 Dubbed 'mini Prague', the beautiful cobble-stoned streets of the Old Town are the perfect place to start discovering the city.